lpassamano/scavenger_hunt/README.md

 ### Ruby on Rails portfolio project for the Flatiron School

 ## Overview
-This app allows users to create scavenger hunts and join teams to find items during the hunt.
+Create scavenger hunts and join teams to work collaboratively to find items during a hunt.

 ## Installation
 Fork and clone this repository, and then within the main directory execute: